semanticdata/mabuya/README.md

 Source code in this repository is available under the [MIT](LICENSE) license.
 You are free to use this code however you see fit.
 That said, some acknowledgement would be well received.

 [^1]: *Mabuya hispaniolae*'s conservation status is *Critically endangered, possibly extinct*.
-[^2]: For a good user experience, aim for an LCP of 1.2 seconds or less.
-[^3]: For a good user experience, aim for a TBT of 150 milliseconds or less.
-[^4]: For a good user experience, aim for a CLS score of 0.1 or less.